zichongkao/zichongkao.github.io/_posts/2018-02-08-The-Futility-Of-Buying-The-Dip.md

 ---
-layout: post
+layout: nb_post
 date: 2018-02-08
-title: "Why Not To Buy-The-Dip?"
+title: "The Futility of Buying the Dip"
 ---

 ### Background